nikkijuk/fullstack-web-developer-transformation/fs-capstone/client/readme.md

 to 	understand how observables & subscribe work see https://github.com/ReactiveX/rxjs

+important: this is all "sunny day" code -- later on some error handling was added using rxjs catch (..) method

 ## create routes

 create routes for main page (containing list of items), single item (id) and creating new